supaglue-labs/supaglue/docs/docs/connectors/hubspot.md

 Supported standard object types: `company`, `contact`, `deal`, `line_item`, `product`, `ticket`, `quote`, `call`, `communication`, `email`, `meeting`, `note`, `postal_mail`, `task`.

+For custom objects, you should use their internal names when configuring the `SyncConfig`.
+See [HubSpot's documentation](https://knowledge.hubspot.com/crm-setup/create-custom-objects) for more information.
+If you created the custom object through Supaglue's API, the internal name is equivalent to the `name` field.

 ## Provider setup

 import BrowserWindow from '@site/src/components/BrowserWindow';